HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Short-form - short attention span.
 No retention.
 They're hooks for enticing a new audience.
 The purpose is to spark their interest and curiosity.
 People never buy things straight off of a short-form post.
 - Your job is to [[Entrepreneurship#Persuasion |convert]] your audience to the point where they become your customer.
 Take advantage of controversial topics and quotes.
 - A quote is like packaging up 10 years of experience in one sentence.
 They have _depth_ behind them.
-- Try not to embed links in the.
+- Try not to embed links in this format.
 - You can also test new ideas and monitor your audience's engagement:
 	- Tweets
 	- IG posts & stories